folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Fixed due date schedules** pane, select the fixed due date schedule you want to delete.
 2. In the **fixed due date schedule details** pane, click **Actions > Delete**.
 4. In the **Delete fixed due date schedule** dialog, click **Delete**.
 The fixed due date schedule is deleted and a confirmation message appears.
-Note that you will be unable to delete a fixed due date schedule that is being used in a loan policy.
+Note that you cannot delete a fixed due date schedule that is being used in a loan policy.

 ## Settings > Circulation > Loan anonymization